PY-term-project/M2M-Meal2Market-Autonomy-System/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1iZi2zvMmNWxd2TtFo1x2-bLaTQMfmrHn
+View your app in AI Studio: https://ai.studio/apps/drive/1iZi2zvMmNWxd2TtFo1x2-bLaTQMfmrHn (Location access must be enabled for the app to function correctly.)
 ## Run Locally

 **Prerequisites:**  Node.js